 The shop has not one but two amazing specialties for you.
 Located at Jail Road, Anantanand Alpahar Gruh is famous for its unusual take on poha as well as kachori.
 One word for their kachoris - AAG, which is also the abbreviation for the shop.
 Their kachoris have stood the test of time as the place has been around for the past 60 years and people keep coming back for more.

 The kachoris at Lal Balti are as unique as it’s name.
 The kachoris have a filling of mashed potatoes and are served with a spicy green chutney.
 The delectable flavours have not changed one bit since the shop came into existence 50 years back.
 This joint has two branches - one in Rambagh and the other in Rajendra Nagar.
 If you’re ever in the vicinity be on the lookout for a glowing Lal Balti.

 Situated near Lantern Square, it attracts a huge young crowd due to it’s proximity to SGSITS College.
 Kachoris are served with the classic green chutney along with a pyaaz filling.
 The shop is almost a hole in the wall but the authentic taste of the kachori has earned it a loyal fan following.
 It’s popularity has stood the test with the college alumni still frequenting the joint.
-Evenings are the busiest with students wanting a quick bite after a long day of college.

 These joints are sure to satisfy your kachori cravings and then some.
 Each joint with it’s unique twist to the ages old street food, is sure to make you want to come back again and again.